Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 She asked, (batting her eyes at him.)

-When all of a sudden, Miss.
-Tina's face turned fiery red.
+When suddenly, Miss.
+Tina’s face turned fiery red.

 “Don’t you know, you never try to talk to a lady when she’s mad at you, she’ll bite your head off and you’ll never get a word in anyhow.
 Believe me, I’ve been around enough hens in my day to know what’s in their crazy minds.
 It’s just better to leave her alone for now and let her cool down a bit!”